fabiangunzinger/causal-inference-notes/chapters/stats_of_online_experiments.md

 # The stats of online experiments

 Conventions:
-- I use users instead of the more generic users
+- I use users instead of the more generic units

 - I discuss the case with one treatment and one control group.